lilyx998/Twitter/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Better ways to implement reply?
-I feel like my way was a bit messy, especially with the way I was passing information on the Tweet being replied, from the reply button to my compose Tweet screen.
+1. Better ways to implement infinite scroll?
+What if loading takes a long time, and then you scroll up, then back down, and then it'll trigger another loading of Tweets?
 2. With more time, I would have loved to display replies in details view.
 I wonder if it would be like retrieving the home timeline, and could infinite scroll be implemented the same way on the replies?

 ## Video Walkthrough